 Narcissists are tough to deal with.
 That’s the truth.
-If you are dealing with a narcissist, they likely see you as a person to be used or played like a chess piece, not a person with feelings and hopes and dreams.
-That’s not your fault – it’s theirs.
-They will naturally behave in ways that make you feel like you’re crazy, weak, or dumb.
+If you are dealing with a narcissist, they likely see you as a person to be used or played like a chess piece, not a person with feelings, hopes, and dreams.
+That’s not your fault - it’s theirs.
+They will naturally behave in ways that make you feel crazy, weak, or dumb.
 But there are ways to outsmart a narcissist, take back control of your relationship, and enjoy a happy, healthy life.

 Eight Ways to Outsmart a Narcissist